lowleveldesign/azrdp/README.md

 This application creates a temporary SSH tunnel to a virtual machine in Azure, so you could access it from your computer.
 The target VM is identified by the subscription id, the resource group name, and the IP address.
 Among these parameters only the subscription id is required on start; you will be presented with a choice for the other values.

-The name is a bit misleading, as my initial idea was to have a tool only for the Windows Remote Desktop connections, but when I switched to the SSH tunnel other protocols became available too.
-And I get used to this name - I hope you will too :)
+The application name might be a bit misleading, as my initial idea was to have a tool only for the Windows Remote Desktop connections, but when I switched to the SSH tunnel other protocols started to be working too.
+However, I got used to azrdp - I hope you will too :)

 **CAVEAT**: In the current version, the newly created virtual machine is deployed in the same subnet as the target VM.
 And although I tried to make it as secure as possible (NSG rule on the incoming traffic and SSH certificate-based authentication), there will be a public IP connected to your virtual network while the application is running.
 Please keep that in mind.